olivermcccarthy/neuralnetworks/README.md

 Watch as the weights change color as the network learns

-# Processing many hand written digits
+# Processing mnist data set

 Each Neuron calculates an output based on its inputs and weights using the Sigmoid function.